Get insider access

 HP and Canon are very similar, as both companies make a wide range of printers.
 Canon focuses more on photo printing, while HP focuses more on general-purpose office and personal printers.
 Canon laser models usually perform better and cost less.
 However, those with a large print load might want to consider HP, as it makes laser models with a refillable toner tank, similar to supertank inkjet printers.
 To learn more about Canon, check out our recommendations for the best Canon printers.

-HP tends to make diverse printers, each for different uses.
-For example, their photo printing lineup ENVY is comparable to Canon's PIXMA lineup.
-In contrast, their LaserJet Pro and LaserJet Enterprise lineups are more similar to Brother's current offering of office printers.
-As a whole, HP's printers have few similar characteristics between lineups.
-However, thanks to their variety, their printers come in many different price ranges, so you can find something at a price point that suits your budget.
+HP produces a diverse range of printers, each for different uses.
+For example, its photo printing lineup ENVY is comparable to Canon's PIXMA lineup, while its LaserJet Pro and LaserJet Enterprise lineups are more similar to Brother's current offering of office printers.
+As a whole, HP's printers share few similar characteristics between lineups.
+However, thanks to their variety, they come in many different price ranges, so you can find something at a price point that suits your budget and usage.

 Lineup

-HP offers several different printer lineups to suit your specific needs.
-They use the following names:
+HP offers several different printer lineups to suit your specific needs, including:

 • DeskJet: Entry-level, compact inkjet printers for home use.
 They tend to have somewhat limited scanning features.